H3K27ac: Epigenetic implications

 The posttranslational modification of histone tails by either histone-modifying complexes or chromatin remodelling complexes are interpreted by the cell and lead to the complex, combinatorial transcriptional output.
 It is thought that a Histone code dictates the expression of genes by a complex interaction between the histones in a particular region.
 The current understanding and interpretation of histones comes from two large scale projects: ENCODE and the Epigenomic roadmap.
 The purpose of the epigenomic study was to investigate epigenetic changes across the entire genome.
 This led to chromatin states which define genomic regions by grouping the interactions of different proteins or histone modifications together.

 Chromatin states were investigated in Drosophila cells by looking at the binding location of proteins in the genome.
 Use of ChIP-sequencing revealed regions in the genome characterised by different banding.
 Different developmental stages were profiled in Drosophila as well, an emphasis was placed on histone modification relevance.
 A look in to the data obtained led to the definition of chromatin states based on histone modifications.

 The human genome was annotated with chromatin states.
 These annotated states can be used as new ways to annotate a genome independently of the underlying genome sequence.
 This independence from the DNA sequence enforces the epigenetic nature of histone modifications.
 Chromatin states are also useful in identifying regulatory elements that have no defined sequence, such as enhancers.
 This additional level of annotation allows for a deeper understanding of cell-specific gene regulation.

 Poising with H3K4me1

 Since the H3K27ac and H3K27me3 modification is at the same location on the histone tail, they antagonize each other.
 H3K27ac is often used to find active enhancers and poised enhancers subtracting from another enhancer mark H3K4me1 that contains all enhancers.

 Upregulation of genes

 Acetylation is usually linked to the upregulation of genes.
 This is the case in H3K27ac which is an active enhancer mark.
 It is found in distal and proximal regions of genes.
 It is enriched in Transcriptional start sites (TSS).
 H3K27ac shares a location with H3K27me3 and they interact in an antagonistic manner.

 Alzheimer's

-H3K27ac are enriched in the regulatory regions of genes implicated in Alzheimer's disease, including those in tau and amyloid neuropathology.
+H3K27ac is enriched in the regulatory regions of genes implicated in Alzheimer's disease, including those in tau and amyloid neuropathology.